simonh1000/elm-webpack-starter/README.md

 the `--nodebug` removes the Elm debug tool.
 This can become valuable when your model becomes very large.

-Open http://localhost:3000 and start modifying the code in /src.
+Open http://localhost:3000 and start modifying the code in /src.  **Note** that this starter expects you have installed [elm-format globally](https://github.com/avh4/elm-format#installation-).

-(An example using Routing is provided in the `navigation` branch)
+An example using Routing is provided in the `navigation` branch

 ## Production